ibm-cloud-docs/power-iaas/ordering-direct-link.md

     ```
     {: codeblock}

-12. The Power Systems Virtual Server support case is closed when the Direct Link Connect connection is configured to communicate with your Power Systems Virtual Server instance.
+12. The {{site.data.keyword.powerSys_notm}} support case is closed when the Direct Link Connect connection is configured to communicate with your Power Systems Virtual Server instance.

 ### Configuration parameters for ordering Direct Link Connect
 {:parameters-ordering-direct-link-connect}